matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     - Execute requests and see responses in real time.
     - Easily make authenticated and authorized API calls.

-**Client libraries to control GCP resources from within your code**
+**Client libraries to control GCP resources from within your code.**

 - Cloud Client Libraries:
     - Community-owned, hand-crafted client libraries.